The 3 worst ways to finance your holiday

-Australian holiday-goers are being warned against the traps of financing their upcoming trip with expensive credit options like payday loans and cash advances.
+Australian holiday-goers are being warned against the traps of financing their upcoming trip with expensive credit options like payday loans, cash advances and even holiday loans.

 “There’s nothing wrong with drawing on credit to splurge whilst overseas but all those mojitos and massages could add up to big bucks if you go for the wrong type of credit,” says Mozo Director Kirsty Lamont.

 For instance, one payday lender Mozo looked at was charging a staggering $380 per $2,000 borrowed over a 2 month period.
 That's an annual percentage rate equivalent to 149%, more than 7 times higher than the most expensive personal loan in the Mozo database.

 Here are the 3 worst ways to fund an overseas holiday, according to Lamont.